Go to: Special Programs - Reading & Discussion Series - Books - Online Resources

 Wednesday, April 25th, 7 pm

-John Hough Jr. will discuss his novel Seen the Glory: a Novel of the Battle of Gettysburg.
-Hough tells the story of Luke and Thomas Chandler, who grew up on Martha's Vineyard, raised by their abolitionist father and Rose, their headstrong and beautiful Cape Verdean housekeeper.
+John Hough tells the story of Luke and Thomas Chandler, who grew up on Martha's Vineyard, raised by their abolitionist father and Rose, their headstrong and beautiful Cape Verdean housekeeper.
 When a recruiter comes to the island, the boys, who have already witnessed their father and Rose helping a runaway slave to freedom and who are determined to join the fight against slavery, eagerly enlist in the storied Twentieth Massachusetts Volunteer Infantry.

 Tuesday, May 1st, 7 pm

-Jim Thomas, founder of the U.S. Slave Song Project, on interpretation of codes used in the slave songs for the underground railroad.
+, founder of the U.S. Slave Song Project, will talk and the interpretation of codes used in the slave songs for the underground railroad

-Robert Hayden , President of The Martha’s Vineyard Chapter of the Association for the Study of African American Life and History Robert will trace the history of his family; the battles they were involved in and their journey to Martha’s Vineyard as freed slaves.
+Also in May, Robert Hayden, President of The Martha’s Vineyard Chapter of the Association for the Study of African American Life and History, will trace the history of his family, the battles they were involved in, and their journey to Martha’s Vineyard as freed slaves.

 Visit this page or the library event calendar for details on future programs.